-The seeds adapted to float on water are usually light.
-The outer covering of the seed has empty spaces filled with air and some are fibrous with air spaces that encloses the whole seed or fruit.
+Some are fibrous with air spaces that encloses the whole seed or fruit.
 Eg: Coconut.
 The entire Coconut fruit floats on water and moves from one place to another.
 When it reaches the ground it germinates.
 That's why we usually find coconut trees growing near sea shores.
 Seeds that are heavy usually fall to the bottom of water sources and get carried by the flow of water.

 Ex: Seeds of Lotus.